built-by-yash/Basic-Calculator/README.md

 # Basic-Calculator
 It is a basic calculator built using HTML, CSS and Javascript.
 It performs simple arithmetic operations such as addition, subtraction, multiplication, division, and modulus.
+It is a beginner friendly  project.

 *Features :
 1.Interactive user interface with number and operator buttons.